ziritrion/ml-zoomcamp/article/1_intro.md

 * **Policy**: the agent's behaviour function.
     * A _policy function_ <code>𝜋</code> maps states to actions.
-* **Value function**: it tells us how good is each state and/or action.
+* **Value function**: it tells us how good each state and/or action is.
     * A _value function_ predicts future rewards based on the current state and/or action, thus allowing us to evaluate how good or bad the current state/action is.
     * It can also be used to select between actions!
 * **Model**: the agent's representation of the environment.
     * The _model_ predicts what the environment will do next.
     * It can predict both the next state and/or the next (inmediate) reward.
     * Do not confuse the RL model with the Supervised Learning model!
-In RL, the term "model" is only used for modeling the environment; what we're actually training in RL is the agent!
+In RL, the term "model" is used for modeling the environment; what we're actually training in RL is the agent!

 Let's use an example environment to understand the components a little better: